Posts

 Showing posts from December, 2019

-The following story is trotted out by this author every time I create a blog and every time I post it, I'm compelled to reread it and make changes, cursing myself for what I view as less than perfect work.
-This year, I have made no changes.
-This is one of the finest things I've written and I'm unabashedly proud of it.
-In and between its lines are all the truths about what's good in human beings and, given the environment in which we currently find ourselves wandering around, the author likes to think everyone has these qualities in abundance.
+In and between the lines of this story are all the truths about what's good in human beings and, given the environment in which we currently find ourselves wandering around, the author likes to think everyone has these qualities in abundance.
+The older I become, the more I appreciate the gift of self-awareness, and the recognition that one's existence can always be improved, often by improving the existence of others.
 Merry Christmas By Anthony Simone © 2009 It was 8:45 when I got there and I wasn’t sure if I’d have time enough to do it.
 See Santa, I mean.
 In Macy’s.
 Yeah, the one on 34th Street.
 From the movie (and not that lousy remake for TV, either).
 It was chilly, too, given that it was Santa’s first day for this year’s New York gig.
-Under-dressed for the weather but determined to see Santa, I hustled up the escalator (no eleva
+Under-dressed for the weather but determined to see Santa, I hustled up the escalator (no elevators for me, bub) to the fourth floor where the old man was situated, not too far from the toaster ovens.
+Sure enough, he was there ...

 Farewell